OpenVoiceOS/community-docs/docs/personal_backend.md

 Mycroft skills can request the backend to send an email to the account used for pairing the device

 - Email will be sent to a pre-defined recipient email since there are no user accounts
-- you can set a recipient email per device via the [admin api](./ovos_local_backend/backend/admin.py)
+- you can set a recipient email per device via the admin api (./ovos_local_backend/backend/admin.py)
 - you can set a recipient email per device by manually editing paired devices database

 with the local backend you need to configure your own SMTP server and recipient email, add the following section to your .conf